USS Washington (ACR-11): Inter-war period

-After the armistice of 11 November 1918, Seattle — like many other ships – was fitted with extra accommodations to enable her to function as a transport, and she brought back doughboys from France until 5 July 1919.
+After the armistice of 11 November 1918, Seattle—like many other ships—was fitted with extra accommodations to enable her to function as a transport, and she brought back doughboys from France until 5 July 1919.
 Later, after all of her special troop fittings had been removed, Seattle sailed for the west coast to join the Pacific Fleet.

-Reviewed by President Woodrow Wilson on 12 September at her namesake city – Seattle – the armored cruiser shifted to the Puget Sound Navy Yard where she was placed in "reduced commission".
-While in that inactive status, Seattle was reclassified — CA-11 — on 17 July 1920.
+Reviewed by President Woodrow Wilson on 12 September at her namesake city—Seattle—the armored cruiser shifted to the Puget Sound Navy Yard where she was placed in "reduced commission".
+While in that inactive status, Seattle was reclassified—CA-11—on 17 July 1920.

 Placed in full commission again on 1 March 1923, Captain George L. P. Stone in command, Seattle became the flagship for the Commander in Chief, United States Fleet.
 In that role, over the next four years, she wore the four-starred flags of a succession of officers: Admirals Hilary P. Jones, Robert Coontz, Samuel S. Robison (who was embarked in the ship at the time of the Australian cruise of 1925), and Charles F. Hughes.
 During that time, the armored cruiser operated from Seattle to Hawaii and from Panama to Australia.

-Subsequently returning to the Atlantic in June 1927, Seattle passed in review before President Calvin Coolidge on 3 June.
+Subsequently, returning to the Atlantic in June 1927, Seattle passed in review before President Calvin Coolidge on 3 June.
 After a cruise along the east coast, the ship arrived at New York on 29 August to assume duties as the receiving ship at that port.
 On 1 July 1931, the ship's classification was changed to "unclassified."

-As receiving ship, Seattle served as a floating barracks – a "clearance house for personnel" — at New York into the 1940s.
+As receiving ship, Seattle served as a floating barracks—a "clearance house for personnel"—at New York into the 1940s.
 Ships and stations transferred men to her for attending various schools in the 3rd Naval District; she provided men for tugs and other district craft, as well as naval escorts for patriotic functions (parades and funerals, etc.) and, on board her, crews for ships preparing to go into commission were assembled.
 Among those ships was the light cruiser Honolulu.

+World War II

 On 17 February 1941, the erstwhile armored cruiser was again reclassified, this time as IX-39 and served as receiving ship for the duration of World War II.
 She was ultimately placed out of commission at New York on 28 June 1946 and was struck from the Navy List on 19 July of the same year.
 Sold on 3 December to Hugo Neu of New York City, the former flagship of the United States Fleet and receiving ship at New York was subsequently scrapped.